[Originally published January 27, 2000.]

-(Busy music and a kaleidoscope of colorful graphics, which ultimately part to reveal an ecstatic audience consisting largely of middle-aged women, with some middle-aged men and college students thrown in.)
+(Busy music and a kaleidoscope of colorful graphics, which ultimately part to reveal an ecstatic audience consisting largely of middle-aged women, with some middle-aged men and college students thrown in.
+The talk show’s host stands in the crowd, holding a fuzzy-headed, slightly oversized microphone.)

 Hello, and welcome back to our show.
 Our topic today is: “People Who Enjoy Being Verbally Abused By Talk-Show Audiences.”
 Now, before we went to the break, we were talking to Steve.